Judge gavel with rings on it

 When Do You Need a Lawyer?

 There are many factors that can add emotional, financial, and legal complications to the divorce process and make your situation harder.
-Ms. Smiedt and her team can ask the right questions and fight to protect your rights and assets when an amicable solution isn't possible.
+Ms. Donna Smiedt and her team can ask the right questions and fight to protect your rights and assets when an amicable solution isn't possible.
 If you are going through a legal separation, it is especially important you get the help of a divorce attorney when:

 Daughter hugging father while mother sits in the background